wakabibrian/React-Jonas/README.md

 -   Always keep the terminal open and console in the dev tools (browser) to help track errors
 -   Always work with ESLint (Warnings indicated during development e.g declaration of variables but never used)

-## 3. Components as Building Blocks:
+## 3. Components as Building Blocks

+-   Details in the Pdf

+## 4. Creating And Reusing a Component